How To Stop Saying Um When Speaking

 The struggle is real.
-To stop saying um and other filler words when presenting is hard.
+To stop saying um and other filler words when speaking is hard.
 Really hard.
 As an Account Manager, it’s inevitable you’ll be asked to present and if you want to make your message understood, then you’ll need to banish those filler words from your vocabulary.
-Read on to find out why you use them, and how to stop saying um forever and improve your presentation skills.

 In his entertaining book Um … Slips, Stumbles and Verbal Blunders and What They Mean, linguist and author Michael Errard traces the history of um and uh and doesn’t find a mention of it.
 He notes that it’s a recent phenomenon (probably due to the invention of the radio) and that most fillers go unnoticed, despite our disdain for them.

-So why do people say uh and um?
+So why do we use filler words, like uh and um?
 It’s generally not because of nerves.
 Stephen D. Cohen, an award-winning public speaker believes it’s because we’re conditioned to answer questions immediately from an early age.
 When asked something by parents or teachers we responded straight away out of respect or fear of reprisals.
 Now we feel the urge to speak when spoken to – even if we have nothing to say.

 We typically use fillers when we’re: